International-Data-Spaces-Association/IDSA-Rulebook/121_Observability.md

 # Observability

 Many times it is necessary to make the data sharing process observable.
-This can be done for legal reasons to prove that data has been shared only with authorized entities, or for business reasons to provide a marketplace and billing function through a trusted third party.
+This can be done for legal reasons to prove that data has been shared only with authorised entities, or for business reasons to provide a marketplace and billing function through a trusted third party.

 Depending on the architecture of the data space, multiple solutions are possible.
 A centralized or federated observer (sometimes called a clearing house) has two main shortcomings when implementing large-scale data spaces: It presents an additional vulnerability that could affect the sharing of mission critical data.
 Also a central observer which has data on all data sharing contracts represents potentially valuable knowledge about the participants.
 This can be exploited for financial gain, making it a target for bad actors.

-A decentralized architecture can minimize the risks associated with a centralized or federated observer model.
+A decentralized architecture can minimise the risks associated with a centralized or federated observer model.

 In a decentralized observer architecture, every participant keeps the information about the agreed contracts and their execution in their own